PDLT-University-of-York/test-split-site/docs/ultra/test.md

     Anonymously marked Tests are much harder to administer, so avoid anonymity and manually marked Essay question types unless absolutely necessary.

 For any Test that contains only auto-marked questions, there is no need for anonymity.
-Anonymity is only required for summative exams with manually marked Essay question types; we don't recommend anonymity for formative exams.
+Because of the administrative challenges, anonymity should only be used for summative exams with manually marked Essay question types.

 If anonymous marking is on for the Test, you:

-- can't see who has submitted/started.
+- can't see who has started or submitted an attempt.
 This makes it hard to manage exam access, especially for large cohorts.
 - can't download answers, overall results or question scores until results are de-anonymised.

 ---